tshepang/blog/content/2010-movie-review.md

 The **koolest guy** is Mark Wahlberg's in *Date Night*, followed by Justin Timberlake's in [The Social Network].

-The best character development ever for a **nerd** can be found in *Shopgirl*, in a form of an inept lover.
-As is so common, the character's shortcomings involve lovers.

 Here's a list of most **painful/touching scene**:

 3.  hate for a dead wife (*Last Tango in Paris*) -- leads one